jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 not been adopted widely because it requires verbose, difficult programming in a style which is unfamiliar to most programmers.
 With this in mind it is a high priority to design a public API for Oboe which is concise, simple, and resembles other commonly used tools.

-jQuery is by far the most popular library for AJAX today.
 If Oboe's API is made similar to common tools, a lesser modification should be required to switch existing projects to streaming http.

-For some common use cases it should be possible to create an API with a close enough equivalence to popular tools that it can be used as a direct drop-in replacement.
+For some common
+use cases it should be possible to create an API with a close enough equivalence to popular tools that it can be used as a direct drop-in replacement.
 Although when used in this way no progressive loading would